TrautsNottus/trautsnottus.github.io/_docs/classteacher/assessment/marksheets/ms-ass.md

 {% include faq.html explain="Sorting" %}

-You can sort any column on the marksheet.
+You can sort by any column on the marksheet.
 E.g., you can sort on the pupils by their results.

 [Learn more about sorting marksheets](sorting)